Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_utils.rst

         "md5sum": "1df38cf582c4c5d0c8e3ca38be8f1eb3"
     }

+The *link files* also supports compressed files in the url key.
+When a compressed file is provided, the PYNQ utils module will detect the extension and unpack the file automatically.
+The supported compressed files are `shutil.get_unpack_formats() <https://docs.python.org/3/library/shutil.html#shutil.get_unpack_formats>`_.

 PYNQ provides a ``download_overlays`` setuptools command which will process any link files in your repository and download overlays and resources for your board and place them alongside the link files.
 To run the the download command